Melissa Auf der Maur: Photography

 Auf der Maur was a photography major specializing in self-portraiture at Concordia University when she was invited to join Hole in 1994.
-Her photos have been published in Nylon, Bust, Mastermind, National Geographic and American Photo, among other magazines.
+Her photos have been published in Nylon, Bust, Mastermind, National Geographic, American Photo, and the newly revitalized Creem, among other magazines.
 Her photos were also in the exhibition The Kids are Alright at Sotheby's in New York City along with photos by Yelena Yemchuk.

 She put together a solo exhibition in 2001, under the name of Channels, mostly featuring shots of Auf der Maur's life on the road, with a recurring TV theme and shots of hotel TV screens, hence the name Channels.
 The exhibition opened September 9, 2001, at Brooklyn's Secret Gallery, but was shut down after the September 11 attacks.
 It was shown again at O Patro Vys, Montreal, in May 2006.

 The Greatest Canadian advocate

-In 2004, the Canadian Broadcasting Corporation produced a television series called The Greatest Canadian which saw 100 Canadian figures nominated for the title of 'the Greatest Canadian'.
+In 2004, the Canadian Broadcasting Corporation produced a television series called The Greatest Canadian which saw 100 Canadian figures nominated for the title of "the Greatest Canadian".
 The list of 100 was narrowed to a group of 10 finalists and a program dedicated to relating the story of, and case for, each nominee was aired on the network.
-Each nominee was promoted by a Canadian celebrity 'advocate' and Auf der Maur appeared as the advocate for environmentalist David Suzuki, who finished fifth.
+Each nominee was promoted by a Canadian celebrity advocate and Auf der Maur appeared as the advocate for environmentalist David Suzuki, who finished fifth.

+Television

+On December 5, 2023, Paramount+ released a video series, "Geddy Lee Asks: Are Bass Players Human Too?"
+Four episodes were aired on Les Claypool, Robert Trujillo, Melissa Auf der Maur, and Krist Novoselic.
+Each episode features Lee visiting with and talking to the guest bassist.

 Other ventures

 In 2010, she co-founded Basilica Hudson with independent film maker Tony Stone, a historical landmark in Hudson, New York converted to an arts and performance venue.Peter Aaron.
 "Melissa Auf der Maur: Girl from the North Country", Chronogram, March 1, 2011.
 Retrieved August 9, 2013.

+In 2025, Auf der Maur announced she was publishing a memoir Even the Good Girls Will Cry, which will be released on March 17, 2026.

 Personal life

 Auf der Maur is married to indie filmmaker Tony Stone.
 They have one daughter, born October 2011.
-The couple own Basilica Hudson, an arts and performance center in Hudson, New York where they live.
+The couple own Basilica Hudson, an arts and performance center in Hudson, New York, where they live.

+She also had a relationship with Dave Grohl between 1999 and 2001.

 Through her mother, Auf der Maur's half-brother is architect Yves de Fontenay.